-Julia Pelosi-Thorpe is an Italo-Australian PhD candidate in Italian Studies/Comparative Literature and Literary Theory at the University of Pennsylvania.
+Julia Pelosi-Thorpe is an Italian-Australian PhD student in Italian Studies/Comparative Literature and Literary Theory at the University of Pennsylvania.

 Julia’s translations of Latin, Italian, and Parmesan Dialect poetry appear in the Journal of Italian Translation, Asymptote, Modern Poetry in Translation, The Poetry Review, The Hopkins Review, and other literary magazines.